elastic/package-registry/README.md

 * category: Filters the package by the given category.
 Available categories can be seend when going to `/categories` endpoint.
 * package: Filters by a specific package name, for example `mysql`.
 In contrast to the other endpoints, it will return by default all versions of this package.
+* internal: This can be set to true, to also list internal packages.
+This is set to `false` by default.

 The different query parameters above can be combined, so `?package=mysql&kibana=7.3.0` will return all mysql package versions which are compatible with `7.3.0`.